whummer/toaster/README.md

 - **Idempotence:** Resources do not fail and do not alter the system state on re-execution.
 - **Convergence:** Resources do not conflict with each other but describe a common desired state.
 Even in case of temporary failures and partial executions, the system eventually reaches the desired state.

-> Please not that citac is a research prototype which is still in its early stages.
+> Please note that citac is a research prototype which is still in its early stages.

 # Installation

 citac can be installed by running the following command.
-Please not that we currently support only Ubuntu 14.04.
+Please note that we currently support only Ubuntu 14.04.

 ```sh
 $ curl -sSL https://raw.githubusercontent.com/citac/citac/master/install/install.sh | sudo bash